inlined/GetWell/README.md

 **Source Layout**

-*cloud/*  Cloud code
+*cloud/* - Cloud code

-  - main.js code deployed on parse.
+  - main.js code deployed on Parse.
 Publishes FridgeStatus objects to Fridges and sends pushes if the update warrants concern.
   - cron.js node.js code which periodically to detects Fridges which are not updated (automatically by a FridgeStatus being published)

-*config/*  Configuration directory for cloud code.
-Automatically created by parse
+*config/* - Configuration directory for cloud code.
+Automatically created by Parse

-*fridge_sim/*  scripts used for simulating a series of fridges.
+*fridge_sim/* - scripts used for simulating a series of fridges.
 Each assumes a fridgestatus directory.

   - create_mock_files.py [int threshold] Downloads the list of all known